Diffusion Models with Deterministic Normalizing Flow Priors

 \section{Method}

-Although diffusion models have unique advantages over other generative models, including stable and scalable training, insensitivity to hyperparameters, and mode-collapsing resilience, producing high-fidelity samples from diffusion models involves a fine discretization sampling process with sufficiently long stochastic trajectories~\cite{song2020score,vahdat2021score,zhang2021diffusion,zhang2022gddim}.
+Although diffusion models have unique advantages over other generative models, including stable and scalable training, insensitivity to hyperparameters, and mode-collapsing resilience, producing high-fidelity samples from diffusion models involves a fine discretization sampling process with sufficiently long stochastic trajectories~\citep{song2020score,vahdat2021score,zhang2021diffusion,zhang2022gddim}.
 Several works investigated this and improved the efficiency.
-However, their improved runtime comes at the expense of poorer performance compared to the seminal work by Song~\etal~\cite{song2020score}
+However, their improved runtime comes at the expense of poorer performance compared to the seminal work by \citet{song2020score}.

 This motivates us to develop a new approach that simultaneously improves the sample quality and sampling time.
 We hence propose to integrate nonlinear deterministic trajectories in the mapping between the data and latent spaces.
 The deterministic trajectories are learned by using normalizing flows.
 In our diffusion/sampling steps, therefore, both stochastic and deterministic trajectories are employed.

-In the following subsections, we provide preliminary remarks on the diffusion models and normalizing flows before introducing our approach.
+In the following subsections, we provide preliminary remarks on diffusion models and normalizing flows before introducing our approach.